jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Extension Identifier

-When a bulk data response originates from an RIR, then the "nroBulkRdap1" extension identifier (see (#rdap_extensions_registry)) MUST be included in the "rdapConformance" member of the metadata object, and in the "rdapConformance" member of each data object.
+When a bulk data response originates from an RIR, the "nroBulkRdap1" extension identifier (see (#rdap_extensions_registry)) MUST be included in the "rdapConformance" member of the metadata object, and in the "rdapConformance" member of each data object.
 This requirement also applies to a national or local registry.